Knight Rider (1982 TV series): Spin-offs and sequels

 These adventures were continued with the television films Knight Rider 2000 and Knight Rider 2010 and the short-lived Team Knight Rider.
 One other television movie, Knight Rider, served as a pilot for the 2008 television series Knight Rider.
 In 1985, a spin-off series, Code of Vengeance, also premiered.

 In 1988, Angelo di Marco made a French comic strip based on the series, titled K2000 and published by Dargaud.

 In popular culture

 The Knight Rider theme has been sampled in the songs "Clock Strikes" by Timbaland & Magoo featuring Mad Skillz from the album Welcome to Our World (1998), "Turn It Up (Remix) / Fire It Up" by Busta Rhymes from the album When Disaster Strikes...
-(1997), "Mundian To Bach Ke" by Panjabi MC from the album Legalised (1998), and "AAAHH MEN!" by Doja Cat from the album Vie.
+(1997), "Mundian To Bach Ke" by Panjabi MC from the album Legalised (1998), and "Aaahh Men!" by Doja Cat from the album Vie (which was used in Hindi film Dhurandhar: The Revenge (2026), both in teaser as well as in the movie itself).
 It was also featured as Ted (Seth MacFarlane)'s ringtone for John Bennett (Mark Wahlberg)'s phone in the 2012 comedy film Ted.

+A "Fun Pack" based on Knight Rider for the toys-to-life video game Lego Dimensions was released in February 2017.
+The pack includes a Michael Knight minifigure and constructible KITT, and unlocks additional Knight Rider-themed content in the game.

 Zen Studios released a digital pinball table inspired by Knight Rider as part of the Universal Pinball: TV Classics downloadable content with other well-known nostalgic hit NBCUniversal TV shows like Xena: Warrior Princess and Battlestar Galactica.